captainalan/internal-company-site-express-sqlite-jquery/README.md

 This is a full-stack web app built with Node, Express (routing), pug (templating), jQuery (client-side scripting), and SQLite (database).

+Basic CRUD operations ~~are~~ will be supported on a table of employees.

 ## TODO

+- [ ] Build a preview/exported/static site to display on Github Pages
 - [ ] Make generated dates in a consistent string format (consider using a library like moment.js)
 - [ ] Add POST route for making new employees